canonical/charmed-5g/docs/how-to/deploy_gnbsim.md

   --config upf-ip-address=10.202.0.10
 ```

-Integrate the simulator with the offering from the already deployed SD-Core
+Integrate the simulator with the offering from SD-Core.

 ```console
 juju consume control-plane.amf